 It's a simple enough idea, but its impact has been profound.
 Tens of thousands of families have joined CSAs over the last few years.
 In some areas of the country, demand exceeds the number CSA farms.
 LocalHarvest, the country’s leading local food website, has the most comprehensive directory of CSA farms, with more than 4,000 listed in its database.

-Fusilier Family Farms’ CSA program began June 1, but Kathy Fusilier says to talk to her at the market about joining late.
-Each week members receive a basket of fresh, premium, all-natural produce each week through October.
-The season is 22 weeks from June 1 through October.
+Fusilier Family Farms’ CSA program will be back for another season.
+Each week members receive a basket of fresh, premium, all-natural produce throughout the 22-week season that lasts from June 1 through October.
 For more information visit: http://fusilierfamilyfarms.com/content/6506

 The Goetz Greenhouse and Family Farm has been offering CSAs since 2012.
-They come in two sizes — full shares are delivered to the market every week and half shares every other week.
-Shares include a diverse selection of at least five items a week.
-The farm is currently accepting CSA applications for delivery from July to October.
+They come in two sizes — full shares are delivered to the market every week and half shares every other week June-October.
+Shares include a diverse selection of at least five items a week that are delivered to the market.
 For more information, go to: https://www.sites.google.com/site/goetzgreenhouse/csa---community-supported-agriculture